Skip to content

 How It Works

-1. Data Reception: The workflow receives daily business data including sales figures, various cost categories, and micro-actions taken
+1. Receives Input Data: The workflow is triggered by another workflow with daily business data including sales figures, costs, and metadata

 Workflow Diagram